PierreIsCoding/sdiy/Wavefolder/README.md

 @testpoint.
 Input signal at 100%, Timbre at 100%.
 When those both are at 100% the signal clips to its rail supplies.
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Wavefolder/images/fully_open_all_at_testpoint.jpg" height="400" />

 @testpoint.
 Input signal at 50%, Timbre at 100%.
+The timbre is mainly created after this testpoint.
+But you should get a good signal here.
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Wavefolder/images/Half%20input%20signal_full_timre_testpoint.jpg" height="400" />

 @output.
 Input signal at 100%, Timbre at 0%.